Adventures of the Little Koala: Production notes

 The Japanese animation studio Topcraft, best known for providing animation duties on many of Rankin-Bass' American animated TV specials as well as the feature film The Last Unicorn, worked on Adventures of the Little Koala.
 Topcraft provided animation assistance for Hayao Miyazaki's 1984 feature film Nausicaä of the Valley of the Wind; in fact, some of the animators who worked on Little Koala also worked on Nausicaa.
 After Nausicaa, a number of Topcraft animators went on to work for Miyazaki's Studio Ghibli.

 Some notable animators who worked on this series included Katsuhisa Yamada and Hidekazu Ohara.

 The opening and ending theme songs of the original Japanese version were recorded by the all-female rock band Akasaka Komachi, which would later gain fame as Princess Princess.
-The American version of the theme song (used in both opening and closing credits) were recorded by a female trio led by Sonja Ball, Shari Chaskin and Maxie Vaughann, and was also used on several foreign VHS releases in both North America and Europe.
+The English language version of the theme song (used in both opening and closing credits) were recorded by a female trio led by Sonja Ball, Shari Chaskin and Maxie Vaughann, and was also used on several foreign VHS releases in both North America and Europe.

 The series has a total of 26 episodes, each of them contained two 11-minute segments.